sabiha90/cat-webapp/README.md

 # cat-webapp
 A web application for saving and retrieving cat details.
+The application has GET and POST API endpoints.
 <br>
 <ol>
  <li> <a href="#point_1">Getting started</a>